-For all the newcomers heading into fitness and wellness programs, it is a daunting task to know what is right for your body type and personality.
-Do you want to be active in a team sport or do you simply want to live a healthy, active lifestyle just to be able to lead a more functional and productive life?
-You want to start a training program and you want to train in a physically intelligent manner avoiding injuries.
-Your goal is to improve your health, become faster or more powerful in your sport, or simply to lead the best life you can.
+For all the newcomers heading into fitness and wellness programs, knowing what is suitable for your body type and personality is a daunting task.
+Do you want to be active in a team sport or live a healthy lifestyle to lead a more functional and productive life?
+You want to start a training program and train physically intelligently to avoid injuries.
+Your goal is to improve your health, become faster or more powerful in your sport, or lead the best life possible.

-Regardless of why you train, you want to perform better, move without impediment, and generally feel better, no matter what age you are.
+Regardless of why you train, you want to perform better, move without impediment, and generally feel better, no matter your age.

 You need to know where your resistance is and how this is affecting and limiting your gross movements and actions.
-Once you have identified those restrictions through muscle and joint testing it is then easy to gently and specifically, layer by layer, release, and unwind the structures that are dysfunctional.
+Once you have identified those restrictions through muscle and joint testing, it is easy to gently and precisely, layer by layer, release and unwind dysfunctional structures.

-Pre-habilitation programs are preparations for any type of physical activity you wish to undertake.
-We regularly take our cars for annual check-ups or we go to the dentist for bi-annual clean-ups and checks, but we rarely screen our body mechanics or our muscle imbalances to spot the body asymmetries that are the prime cause of most mobility issues.
+Pre-habilitation programs are preparations for any physical activity you wish to undertake.
+We regularly take our cars for annual check-ups or go to the dentist for bi-annual clean-ups and checks.
+Still, we rarely screen our body mechanics or muscle imbalances to spot the body asymmetries that are the prime cause of most mobility issues.

-If you optimize your movement you will lose the resistance that you didn’t know you had until it was released.
-Only then will you realize the importance of unrestricted mobility as the goal for every single physical activity that you do.
-Thanks to the increased knowledge gained in the field of Sports performance, movement specialists know what to look for in terms of poor gait and poor mechanics and how this leads to joint and soft tissue dysfunction even though you may not be experiencing any pain or irritation as of now.
+If you optimize your movement, you will lose the resistance you didn’t know you had until it was released.
+Only then will you realize the importance of unrestricted mobility as the goal for every single physical activity.
+Thanks to the increased knowledge gained in the field of Sports performance, movement specialists know what to look for in terms of poor gait and mechanics and how this leads to joint and soft tissue dysfunction even though you may not be experiencing any pain or irritation as of now.

 It is only a question of time before discomfort manifests itself.